 Fortunately, there’s a lot you can do to prevent runner’s toe.

 The most important thing you can do to prevent runner’s toe is to purchase running shoes that fit properly.
 I’ve written a comprehensive blog about “How To Buy the Best Running Shoes for Your Feet” that will help you with all aspects of running shoe purchase including size.

 2. Lace Your Shoes for a Snugger Fit

-Even if you do get a good fit, your feet may still slip forward particularly if you have a difficult to fit narrow heel.
-The best thing to do is to use the extra holes or islets found at the top of your shoe.
+Even if you do get a good fit, your feet may still slip forward particularly if you have a difficult-to-fit narrow heel.
+The best thing to do is to use the extra holes or eyelets found at the top of your shoe.
 When you use these holes, your feet will feel a lot more secure in your shoes and it will prevent them from sliding forward.
 This style of lacing is called a runner’s loop or a lace lock.
 Check out the video below.

 3. Trim Your Toenails Properly

 It’s important to cut your toenails straight across and keep them short enough so that they don’t extend past your toe.
 In addition to preventing runner’s toe, fungal toenails, and dystrophic toenails, you’ll also prevent an ingrown toenail.